joshlf/kudos/README.md

 # kudos
-A simple assignment and evaluation system for CS departments
+A simple grading system for CS departments